deengao/junglescoutsolution/README.md

   1. Spring boot as backend make it easy to create Spring-powered, production-grade applications and services, ORM, MVC are gifts
   2. Angular create a clean aomponent-based frontend architecture.

+ ToDo:
+ 1. Implement the backend batch job (daily) fetch , compare and update product information
+ 2. Assumming amazon product page layout styles is finite.
+The web srapping logic further fine-tine from rule-based to data driven style, normalize the layout categories and introduce human loop if extraction face exception.
+So that the web scrapping logic will try analyze the new page layout and decide what scrapping strategy to use.